go2tom42/PowerShell/Video/ripcoder/readme.md

 ######      Degrain

-- ​      `-mdegrain1 400` [Denoise using MDegrain1, they value is for strength 100-800]
+- ​      `-mdegrain1 400` [Denoise using MDegrain1, the value is for strength 100-800]
-- ​      `-mdegrain2 400` [Denoise using MDegrain2, they value is for strength 100-800]
+- ​      `-mdegrain2 400` [Denoise using MDegrain2, the value is for strength 100-800]
-- ​      `-mdegrain3 400` [Denoise using MDegrain3, they value is for strength 100-800]
+- ​      `-mdegrain3 400` [Denoise using MDegrain3, the value is for strength 100-800]

 ######      Deinterlace